 As technology keeps on improving, we are increasingly finding that running out of battery can be a big problem.
-Smart phones now come with large, energy-sapping screens, popular apps like Pokemon Go, Tinder and Google Maps all place large drains on our batteries.
+Smartphones now come with large, energy-sapping screens, popular apps like Pokemon Go, Tinder and Google Maps all place large drains on our batteries.

 That’s where purchasing a portable charger can really be a life-saver!
-If you’re travelling or out and about and you won’t have a chance to recharge your device, simply plug in your power bank and charge it right back up again.
+If you’re traveling or out and about and you won’t have a chance to recharge your device, simply plug in your power bank and charge it right back up again.

 Power Bank Tools